On This Page

 Skanderbeg Square & Colorful City

 Tirana's massive central plaza (40,000 m²) named for national hero Skanderbeg (fought Ottomans 1400s).
 Free to walk, always accessible.
-Square features: Skanderbeg equestrian statue, Et'hem Bey Mosque (1794—survived atheist communist period, free entry outside prayer times), Clock Tower (Kulla e Sahatit, ALL 200/$2 climb, 1822), National History Museum (Albania's largest, ALL 700, mosaic facade depicting Albanian history).
+Square features: Skanderbeg equestrian statue, Et'hem Bey Mosque (1794—survived atheist communist period, free entry outside prayer times), Clock Tower (Kulla e Sahatit, around $2.36 / 193 L to climb, panoramic views), National History Museum exterior (notable mosaic facade depicting Albanian history; museum closed for renovation until March 2028).
 The square pedestrianized 2017—fountains, flower gardens, outdoor cafés.
 Colorful government buildings painted by artist-mayor Edi Rama (2000s) transformed grey communist blocks—Instagram-worthy facades in orange, blue, yellow, pink.
 Tirana's transformation symbol—from isolated dictatorship to vibrant capital.
 Street performers, events, protests all happen here.
 Best photo ops: mosque with colorful buildings, statue with mountains behind.
 Evening: lit up, locals promenade.
 Watch for pickpockets in crowds.
 Free WiFi available.

 Mount Dajti National Park Cable Car

 Scenic cable car (Dajti Ekspres) ascending from Tirana outskirts to 1,050m elevation in 15 minutes.
-Return ticket around 1,000-1,500 ALL (~$11–$16) adult, roughly half-price for children—check the official site for current rates.
-Operating daily (weather permitting) roughly 9am-7pm summer, shorter hours winter.
-Reach starting station by taxi (ALL 700-1,000/$8–$11 from center, 15 min).
+Return ticket around $12–$18 / 963 L–1,445 L adult, roughly half-price for children—check the official site for current rates.
+Operating 6 days/week with Tuesday closed (except some holidays; weather permitting); typical hours ~09:00–18:00.
+Reach starting station by taxi ($8.25–$12 / 674 L–963 L from center, 15 min).
 The ride: Austrian-built gondola climbing through forest offering Tirana panoramas expanding to reveal Adriatic Sea on clear days.
-Summit: restaurants ($11–$22 meals), Hotel Dajti rotating restaurant (360° views, pricey), hiking trails, playground.
+Summit: restaurants ($12–$24 / 963 L–1,926 L meals), Hotel Dajti rotating restaurant (360° views, pricey), hiking trails, playground.
 Popular Sunday destination for Tirana families escaping city heat.
-Temperature 10°C cooler than Tirana—bring light jacket.
+Temperature 10°C (50°F) cooler than Tirana—bring light jacket.
 Mountain biking trails available.
 Winter: snow activities.
 Best timing: late afternoon for sunset over Adriatic, then cable car down in twilight.
 Book restaurant ahead on weekends.
 Can get crowded—weekdays quieter.
 Worth the trip for views and escape from urban chaos.

 Blloku Neighborhood Transformation